®/™©2022 Yummly. All rights reserved.Part of the Whirlpool Corp. family of brands

 Slow-Smoked Berkshire Pork Butt with Michigan Cherry and White Bean SaladPORK

 Slow-Smoked Berkshire Pork Butt with Michigan Cherry and White Bean Salad

 Recipe courtesy of Chef Susan Goss of West Town Tavern in Chicago, IL.
 Recipe created for the Share Our Strength's Taste Of The Nation.

 - The night before, in a large bowl or saucepan, cover dried navy beans with 4 cups water.
 Let soak at room temperature for 6 to 8 hours.

 - The next day, drain beans; set aside.
 Rub the pork butt with the barbecue dry rub seasoning mix.
 Wrap in plastic wrap and marinate at room temperature for 30 minutes or in refrigerator for up to 4 hours.

-- Prepare a charcoal grill or charcoal smoker and let the coals (or wood chips*) burn until they are covered with grey ash.
-Smoke the pork butt slowly, according to manufacturer’s directions at 275-300 degrees F, for 5-7 hours or until the meat is fork tender and reaches an internal temperature of 200 degrees F. (Alternatively, place pork roast on a rack with 1/4 inch water in Dutch oven.
-Oven roast at 300 degrees F for 5-7 hours or until the meat is fork tender and reaches an internal temperature of 200 degrees F. Let meat cool and shred using a knife or two forks.
+- To smoke or grill pork butt: Prepare a charcoal grill or charcoal smoker and let the coals (or wood chips, for a smokier flavor try using apple or cherry wood chips) burn until they are covered with grey ash.
+Smoke the pork butt slowly, according to manufacturer’s directions at 275-300 degrees F, for 5-7 hours or until the meat is fork tender and reaches an internal temperature of 200 degrees F.